ncatlab/nlab-content/pages/680.md

   \,.
 $$

-Notice that since we have now a co-simplicial object this differential indeed increases degree, as befits a [[cochain complex]].
+Notice that since we have now a cosimplicial object this differential indeed increases degree, as befits a [[cochain complex]].

 It is in the definition of the _normalized_ dual Moore complex $N^\bullet G$ that the role of face maps $d_i$ and boundary maps $s_i$ is interchanged as compared to the ordinary normalized complex.
 We have